 NOTE: If a Certificate of Indemnity is awarded it will be based primarily on details provided in Question 5.
-The indemnitee must notify the Indemnity Administrator IN ADVANCE to any change affecting the time period, list of objects, arrangements for packing, shipping, handling, installation, environment, security, storage, etc. as stated herein or subsequently submitted, for approval by the Federal Council before an awarded Certificate can be amended.
+The indemnitee must notify the Indemnity Administrator IN ADVANCE to any change affecting the time period, list of objects, or arrangements for packing, shipping, handling, installation, environment, security, storage, etc. as stated herein, for approval by the Federal Council before the Certificate can be amended.
 The Federal Council will NOT be responsible for loss or damage to an indemnified object occurring as a result of an unauthorized change.

-Indemnity is intended to cover objects in exhibitions for which the most professional and thorough "best practices" care in packing, shipping, climate control, and security arrangements is provided.
+Indemnity is intended to cover objects in exhibitions for which the most professional and thorough "best practices" care in packing, shipping, handling, climate control, and security arrangements is provided.
 This section is a critical part of the application and will be examined very closely.
-If coverage is requested for both non-U.S. and U.S.-owned objects, describe arrangements for the non-U.S. first, followed by the U.S. For these arrangements to be assessed it is essential that you state as completely as possible the policies, procedures, techniques, and methods to be employed with respect to the following categories (use the headings below to organize your response).
+For these arrangements to be assessed it is essential that you state as completely as possible the policies, procedures, techniques, and methods to be employed with respect to the following categories (use the headings below to organize your response).
 Include descriptive charts, diagrams, and illustrations as applicable.
-You may include these items as part of Item 1 or as separate PDF uploads.
+You may include these items as part of Item 1 or as separate PDFs uploads.

-NOTE: When objects are specifically identified within the narrative, include their corresponding numbers from lists for Questions 12 and 13.
+NOTE: When objects are specifically identified within the narrative, include their corresponding numbers from list for Question 11.

-NOTE: Indicate if objects will not be exhibited at all venues (this may be noted on the lists for Questions 12 and/or 13), and provide applicable logistics.
+NOTE: Indicate if objects will not be exhibited at all venues (this may be noted on the list for Question 11), and provide applicable logistics.